 MasterCard (MA) Dips More Than Broader Markets: What You Should Know

-Coming into today, shares of the processor of debit and credit card payments had lost 1.56% in the past month.
-In that same time, the Business Services sector lost 1.26%, while the S&P 500 lost 0.3%.
+Prior to today's trading, shares of the processor of debit and credit card payments had gained 1.52% over the past month.
+This has outpaced the Business Services sector's loss of 1.13% and the S&P 500's gain of 0.02% in that time.

-Investors will be hoping for strength from MA as it approaches its next earnings release.
+MA will be looking to display strength as it nears its next earnings release.
 The company is expected to report EPS of $1.13, down 40.21% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.22 billion, down 21.81% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $3.23 billion, down 21.54% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for MA.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for MA.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 1.48% higher.
-MA currently has a Zacks Rank of #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate has moved 1.13% higher within the past month.
+MA is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that MA has a Forward P/E ratio of 47.42 right now.
-For comparison, its industry has an average Forward P/E of 27.41, which means MA is trading at a premium to the group.
+In terms of valuation, MA is currently trading at a Forward P/E ratio of 45.84.
+This represents a premium compared to its industry's average Forward P/E of 26.35.

 The Financial Transaction Services industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 67, putting it in the top 27% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 41, which puts it in the top 17% of all 250+ industries.

 Click to get this free report